Many eCommerce stores find it challenging to grow online revenue.

 Three popular eCommerce funnel examples you can replicate today

-There are a number of eCommerce companies using funnel optimization to improve sales and retention.
+There are a number of eCommerce companies using funnel optimization to boost their conversion rate, improve sales, and increase user retention.
 If you’re looking for a few top performers, check the three examples below you can replicate to maximize engagement and revenue for your online store.

 1. Messenger Marketing Funnel